 - Jenny Brewer

 Nike has revealed its England 2018 football kit for the World Cup in Russia this summer.
-Described by Nike Football’s senior design director Pete Hoppins as having a “classic identity with a modern edge”, it brings together a custom typeface and three traditionally English icons: the rose, St George’s Cross and the Three Lions crest.
+Described by Nike Football’s senior design director Pete Hoppins as having a “classic identity with a modern edge”, it brings together a custom typeface by Craig Ward and three traditionally English icons: the rose, St George’s Cross and the Three Lions crest.